Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 it will watch your source files and rerun the profile when they change.
 If you're using `regolith run` you have to do it manually every time.

-A single run copies your source files into a temporary folder, runs all of the filters of the profile and moves the files to target location defined in the "export" property of the profile.
+A single run copies your source files into a temporary folder, then runs all of the filters of the profile and moves the files to the target location defined in the "export" property of the profile.
+Filters work on the copies of RP, BP, and data.
+Thanks to the use of copies, RP and BP cannot be modified by the filters.
+The data folder can be modified because after successful run Regolith moves the files of the copy to the original data folder (this is useful for the filters to store some data between runs).

 By default the export is set to "development", which means that the files will be copied to the `development` pack folders of `com.mojang`.
 The names of folders created in this export mode are based on the name of the project like `project_name_bp` and `project_name_rp`.

 ## Adding your first Filter